Mohamed-Abdelrazeq/Cool-Note/README.md

 # Cool Note App

-A Flutter app Used to svae notes
+A Flutter app Used to save notes

 # Used in the app